Calculable/Spaced-Repetition-Algorithms-for-Swift/README.md

 ### Fresh Cards Algorithm

-This algorithm is used for the app „flashcards“.
+This algorithm is used for the app „Fresh Cards“.
 It works similar like the Anki- and the SuperMemo2-algorithms.
 In addition, the lateness or earliness of a review is considered during the calculation of the next interval.
 The algorithm considers that it is easier to recall a learning unit if it is reviewed too early and more difficult if it is reviewed too late.

 Again, a bit of randomness is included to prevent that multiple flashcards get bunched together.